Skip to main content

 2. This letter from Walter White (1893–1955) on behalf of the NAACP predates White's and Chesnutt's other extant correspondence by over three years; it was likely a form letter sent out to many NAACP members. [back]

 3. The National Association for the Advancement of Colored People (NAACP) began in February 1909, with a Committee on the Negro and "The Call," a statement protesting lawlessness against Black people.
-In 1910, the organization adopted its current name and began publication of a monthly journal, The Crisis, under editor W. E. B. Du Bois.
-Chesnutt's involvement with the NAACP extended over many years, and included attending conferences, presiding at NAACP events in Cleveland, publishing four stories and one essay in The Crisis (1912, 1915, 1924, 1926, and 1930), and being awarded in 1928 the organization's highest honor, the Spingarn Medal. [back]
+In 1910, the organization adopted its current name and in 1912 began publication of a monthly journal, The Crisis, which was edited by W. E. B. Du Bois from 1912 to 1944.
+Chesnutt's involvement with the NAACP extended over many years, and included serving on its General Committee, attending conferences, presiding at NAACP events in Cleveland, publishing four stories and two essays in The Crisis (1912, 1915, 1924, 1926, 1930, and 1931), and being awarded in 1928 the organization's highest honor, the Spingarn Medal. [back]

 5. Following the massacre and subsequent arrests in October 1919 near Elaine, Arkansas, twelve Black men were sentenced to death, and 67 others to lesser sentences, in a case that was appealed, with legal support financed by the NAACP, all the way to the U.S. Supreme Court.
 On February 19, 1923, the Court under Chief Justice Oliver Wendell Holmes, Jr. (1841–1935) ruled 6–2 in Moore v.
 Dempsey (261 U.S.86) that the twelve men had been denied due process as per the Fourteenth Amendment.
 This landmark legal case made it more difficult for state courts to violate the federal constitutional rights of defendants. [back]